DelazJ/QGIS-Documentation/docs/training_manual/create_vector_data/forms.rst

 If you are in edit mode, you can use this form to edit a feature's attributes.

 #.
-Activate edit mode (if it isn't already activated).
+Toggle the roads layer to edit mode.
 #.
 Using the |identify| :sup:`Identify Features` tool, click on the
    main street running through |majorUrbanName|: